mcqueenjordan/mcqueenjordan.github.io/_thought/a-computer-scientists-view-of-life-the-universe-and-everything.md

 ---
 layout: thought
-title: A Computer Scientists View of Life, the Universe, and Everything
+title: A computer scientists view of life, the universe, and everything
 subtitle:  Randomness, life, generalization, and learning in a given universe
 category: post
 topics: ["computer science", "academia"]